 Treatments for Checking OCD

 Although everyone responds differently to therapy, there is potential for progress.
-Exposure and response prevention (ERP) is considered the “gold treatment” by a number of researchers.2 ERP works through exposure to triggers (e.g., thoughts about fears of causing harm) and reinforcing that they don’t need to engage in compulsions, checking, or rituals to reduce the chances of harm.
+Exposure and response prevention (ERP) is considered the “gold standard OCD treatment” by a number of researchers.2 ERP works through exposure to triggers (e.g., thoughts about fears of causing harm) and reinforcing that they don’t need to engage in compulsions, checking, or rituals to reduce the chances of harm.

 Further, this approach encourages the client to challenge the cycle of obsessive thoughts that influence these behaviors.2,5,7,8,9 While ERP can be helpful, researchers note that drop out rates are high due to the difficulty and triggering nature of engaging in ERP.